 We are committed to excellence in corporate governance, and are blessed with a top quality Board of Directors.
 Our Corporate Governance Guidelines ("Guidelines") are reviewed annually by the Board and were last amended as of April 1, 2015.
 These Guidelines, along with the committee charters, Code of Ethical Business Conduct and other governance materials are available on this website.
 Some highlights:

 - The Guidelines provide that the Board must consist of a majority of independent directors.
 Hershey has adopted this provision even though not required to do so, and the independence of directors is determined by the Board with reference to criteria significantly more stringent than those employed by the New York Stock Exchange in its listing standards.

 - The Guidelines require the Board to evaluate the independence of directors at least annually.
-Each director is expected to review the independence criteria set forth in the Guidelines in conjunction with each Board meeting and to advise the Chair of the Governance Committee promptly if at any time there are developments that might affect his or her independence.
+Each director is expected to advise the Chair of the Governance Committee promptly if at any time there are developments that might affect his or her independence.

 - The Guidelines also require all members of the Audit Committee, the Compensation and Executive Organization Committee, the Finance and Risk Management Committee, and the Governance Committee to be independent.
-The Executive Committee is made up of the Chairman of the Board and the chairs of each of these independent committees and, if deemed appropriate by the Board, one additional member appointed by the Board.
+The Executive Committee is made up of the Chairman of the Board, the Lead Independent Director (if any) and the chair of each of these independent committees and, if deemed appropriate by the Board, one additional member appointed by the Board.

 Informed and Engaged Directors

 - Information relevant to agenda items is submitted to directors in advance.

 - Board members are expected to attend all meetings of the Board and their committees, as well as the Annual Meeting of Stockholders.
 Director participation is reviewed as part of the annual evaluation process.

 - The orientation program for new directors includes individual meetings with members of senior management, tours of key facilities, and review of materials relating to the Company’s business and corporate governance.